jaycynth/MultiMasterK8s/readme.md

 - An AWS account with access to EC2 and VPC services.
 - Terraform installed (v0.12 or later).
 - Ansible installed (v2.9 or later).
-- Docker installed for containerizing the Golang app.
+- Docker installed for containerizing the app.

 ---